-The FWHM of the detector, together with the FWHM of the electronic pulser (to monitor the noise behaviour of the detection channel) should be recorded in the database for each run.
+The solid angle, FWHM of the detector, together with the FWHM of the electronic pulser (to monitor the noise behaviour of the detection channel) should be recorded in the database for each run.
+The energy calibration is checked by measuring the position of the edges of surface scattering, typically for a SiO sample and should be recorded for each run.
+Predefined regions in the data-acquisition program allow for a quick check of calibration changes and stability of the detectors.